VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 or [an alternative dashboard for VictoriaMetrics cluster](https://grafana.com/grafana/dashboards/11831).
 Graphs on these dashboards contain useful hints - hover the `i` icon at the top left corner of each graph in order to read it.

 It is recommended setting up alerts in [vmalert](https://docs.victoriametrics.com/vmalert.html) or in Prometheus from [this config](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/cluster/deployment/docker/alerts.yml).
+See more details in the article [VictoriaMetrics Monitoring](https://victoriametrics.com/blog/victoriametrics-monitoring/).

 ## Cardinality limiter